networkgcorefullcode/openApiFiles/openApiGeneratorOutputs/go-nrf-client/docs/NotificationData.md

 HasProfileChanges returns a boolean if a field has been set.

+### GetSharedDataChanges

+`func (o *NotificationData) GetSharedDataChanges() []ChangeItem`

+GetSharedDataChanges returns the SharedDataChanges field if non-nil, zero value otherwise.

+### GetSharedDataChangesOk

+`func (o *NotificationData) GetSharedDataChangesOk() (*[]ChangeItem, bool)`

+GetSharedDataChangesOk returns a tuple with the SharedDataChanges field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSharedDataChanges

+`func (o *NotificationData) SetSharedDataChanges(v []ChangeItem)`

+SetSharedDataChanges sets SharedDataChanges field to given value.

+### HasSharedDataChanges

+`func (o *NotificationData) HasSharedDataChanges() bool`

+HasSharedDataChanges returns a boolean if a field has been set.

+### GetConditionEvent

+`func (o *NotificationData) GetConditionEvent() ConditionEventType`

+GetConditionEvent returns the ConditionEvent field if non-nil, zero value otherwise.

+### GetConditionEventOk

+`func (o *NotificationData) GetConditionEventOk() (*ConditionEventType, bool)`

+GetConditionEventOk returns a tuple with the ConditionEvent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConditionEvent

+`func (o *NotificationData) SetConditionEvent(v ConditionEventType)`

+SetConditionEvent sets ConditionEvent field to given value.

+### HasConditionEvent

+`func (o *NotificationData) HasConditionEvent() bool`

+HasConditionEvent returns a boolean if a field has been set.

+### GetSubscriptionContext

+`func (o *NotificationData) GetSubscriptionContext() SubscriptionContext`

+GetSubscriptionContext returns the SubscriptionContext field if non-nil, zero value otherwise.

+### GetSubscriptionContextOk

+`func (o *NotificationData) GetSubscriptionContextOk() (*SubscriptionContext, bool)`

+GetSubscriptionContextOk returns a tuple with the SubscriptionContext field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSubscriptionContext

+`func (o *NotificationData) SetSubscriptionContext(v SubscriptionContext)`

+SetSubscriptionContext sets SubscriptionContext field to given value.

+### HasSubscriptionContext

+`func (o *NotificationData) HasSubscriptionContext() bool`

+HasSubscriptionContext returns a boolean if a field has been set.

+### GetCompleteNfProfile

+`func (o *NotificationData) GetCompleteNfProfile() NFProfile`

+GetCompleteNfProfile returns the CompleteNfProfile field if non-nil, zero value otherwise.

+### GetCompleteNfProfileOk

+`func (o *NotificationData) GetCompleteNfProfileOk() (*NFProfile, bool)`

+GetCompleteNfProfileOk returns a tuple with the CompleteNfProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompleteNfProfile

+`func (o *NotificationData) SetCompleteNfProfile(v NFProfile)`

+SetCompleteNfProfile sets CompleteNfProfile field to given value.

+### HasCompleteNfProfile

+`func (o *NotificationData) HasCompleteNfProfile() bool`

+HasCompleteNfProfile returns a boolean if a field has been set.

+### SetCompleteNfProfileNil

+`func (o *NotificationData) SetCompleteNfProfileNil(b bool)`

+ SetCompleteNfProfileNil sets the value for CompleteNfProfile to be an explicit nil

+### UnsetCompleteNfProfile
+`func (o *NotificationData) UnsetCompleteNfProfile()`

+UnsetCompleteNfProfile ensures that no value is present for CompleteNfProfile, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)